Overview

 ▪ Market Risk: The price of a stock, bond, mutual fund, or other security may drop in

-risk that stock prices may fall over short or extended periods of time.
-Historically, the
+that stock prices may fall over short or extended periods of time.
+Historically, the equity

-equity markets have moved in cycles, and the value of each strategy’s equity
+markets have moved in cycles, and the value of each strategy’s equity securities may

 ▪ Foreign Risk: Investments in overseas markets (international securities) pose special

-more volatile than that of a U.S. only investment.
-The risks are generally intensified
+volatile than that of a U.S. only investment.
+The risks are generally intensified for

-dollar against the currency of the investment’s originating country.
-This is also
+against the currency of the investment’s originating country.
+This is also referred to as

-circumstances in each country in which they operate.
-The political and legal
+in each country in which they operate.
+The political and legal environment can change

-environment can change rapidly and without warning, with significant impact,
+rapidly and without warning, with significant impact, especially for companies operating

 ITEM 8 – METHODS OF ANALYSIS, INVESTMENT